ArjunAranetaCodes/JavaPractices/Java11-Questions-Answers/Quiz2.md

 A) He
 </details>

-<h2>Question 9</h2>
+<h2>Question 19</h2>
-Which of the following Java keywords is used to declare a class that cannot be instantiated?
+Which of the following Java keywords is used to declare a method that cannot be overridden?
 <pre>
-A) abstract
+A) final
-B) final
+B) static
-C) static
+C) private
-D) private
+D) public
 </pre>

 <details>
 <summary>Answer:</summary>

-A) abstract
+A) final
 </details>

 <h2>Question 10</h2>